Illinois Route 178

 Illinois Route 178 is a minor north–south state highway in north central Illinois.
 It runs north from the unincorporated area of Lowell to Interstate 80 about 3 mi north of North Utica, which is better known as simply Utica.
 This is a distance of 8.49 mi.

 Route description

 Illinois 178 is a short state road that connects two of Illinois' more popular state parks to Interstate 80; Starved Rock State Park and Matthiessen State Park.
 Starting at Interstate 80, Illinois 178 intersects U.S. Route 6 at a rural intersection, and then descends into the Illinois River valley to the town of Utica.

 South of Utica, Illinois 178 crosses the Illinois River via a cantilever bridge, where it meets a western entrance into Starved Rock State Park.
 About 1 mi south of Illinois Route 71 is the entrance to Matthiesen State Park.
-The route terminates at rural intersection in Lowell.
+The route terminates at a rural intersection in Lowell.